Germany Land of Legend and Real Fairy Tale Locations

 german fairy tale locations

 Situated high above Trendelburg in the Rheinhardswald forest overlooking a deep ditch is the 14th Century Trendelburg Castle, is a fabulous fairy tale location, complete with 40 meter tall Rapunzel tower.
 Look carefully, and you can see Rapunzel lowering her blond hair out the window to Prince Charming.
-In order to get to the courtyard, you must pay a 4.50 Euro fee and cross a drawbridge.
-Every Sunday at 3 PM, Rapunzel herself makes an appearance.
+In order to get to the courtyard, you must pay a fee to cross the drawbridge.
+Sometimes, Rapunzel herself makes an appearance.

 Dornroschen Sababurg- Sababurg, The Castle of the Sleeping Beauty